Salix Injection (Canada)This page contains information on Salix Injection for veterinary use.

-MILK TAKEN FROM TREATED ANIMALS DURING THE COURSE OF TREATMENT AND WITHIN 48 HOURS AFTER THE LATEST TREATMENT WITH THIS DRUG MUST NOT BE USED IN FOOD.
+MILK TAKEN FROM TREATED ANIMALS DURING TREATMENT AND WITHIN 48 HOURS AFTER THE LATEST TREATMENT WITH THIS DRUG MUST NOT BE USED AS FOOD.

 TREATED CATTLE MUST NOT BE SLAUGHTERED FOR USE IN FOOD FOR AT LEAST 48 HOURS AFTER THE LATEST TREATMENT WITH THIS DRUG.